awsdocs/aws-doc-sdk-examples/.kotlin_alpha/services/personalize/Readme.md

 This README discusses how to run the Kotlin code examples for Amazon Personalize.

-## Running the Personalize Kotlin files
+## Running the Amazon Personalize Kotlin files

 **IMPORTANT**